Isfand/rcb/docs/DESIGN.md

 | Aeon(s)       | ae        |

 ## Delete
 Transfer existing files into the file/ directory.
 This is done by checking if the filepath exists and checking if the filename already exists or not inside of file/, if it does exist the filename is altered in the format of '\<filename>(n)'.
 Do not modify any extensions.
-Store the values for each column which match the 'trash' table schema in data/.
+Store the values for each column which match the 'rcb' table schema in data/.
 The final action should be to 'rename()' the original path to the new one inside file/.

 For files inside external devices you cannot use 'rename()'.
 Instead use 'copy_file_range()', followed by 'unlink()' to the original path.
 In other words copy and remove the original.
 ### Options: